Additional assertion functions which can be used together with the checkmate package.

 [

 Exact number of factor levels.
-Default isNULL
+Default isNULL(no check).- len

 [

-Exact expected length ofx
+Exact expected length ofx.- include_boundaries

 (